2021 Rockhampton mayoral by-election

-The 2021 Rockhampton Region mayoral by-election was held on Saturday 23 January 2021.
+The 2021 Rockhampton mayoral by-election was held on 23 January 2021 to elect the mayor of the Rockhampton Region in Queensland, Australia.

-The election was triggered by the resignation of long-serving mayor Margaret Strelow who resigned on 9 November 2020 after the Councillor Conduct Tribunal found that she had engaged in misconduct after failing to update her Register of Interests to include a hospitality benefit after participating in a trade mission to India in 2017.
+The by-election was triggered by the resignation of long-serving mayor Margaret Strelow, who resigned on 9 November 2020 after the Councillor Conduct Tribunal found that she had engaged in misconduct.

-Her resignation came just seven months after she had been re-elected as mayor of Rockhampton Regional Council at the 2020 Queensland quadrennial local government elections on 28 March 2020, where she was elected with 68.85% of the vote ahead of her only competitor, anti-mining environmentalist Chris "Pineapple" Hooper who achieved 31.15% of the vote.
+Her resignation came just seven months after she had been re-elected as mayor of Rockhampton Regional Council at the 2020 Queensland local elections, where she was elected with 68.85% of the vote ahead of her only competitor, anti-mining environmentalist Chris "Pineapple" Hooper who achieved 31.15% of the vote.

-Strelow's resignation and the assumption that Hooper would be her successor by default, arising from legislation changes in state parliament, which was quickly changed back to ensure a by-election would be held, attracted considerable national media coverage.

-With a record field of 17 candidates, the by-election itself also attracted considerable media interest.
+With a record field of 17 candidates, the by-election attracted considerable media interest.